Locations:

 What causes angiosarcoma?

 Angiosarcoma happens when the cells in the inner lining of your blood vessels change from normal to abnormal cells.
-Unlike normal cells, the abnormal cells don’t die but continue to churn out abnormal cells that eventually become masses or tumors.
-The abnormal cells keep on growing from your affected blood vessels, sometimes spreading to other areas of your body.
+Unlike normal cells, the cancerous cells don’t die.
+Instead, they continue to make more cells that eventually become tumors.
+The cancerous cells keep on growing from your affected blood vessels.
+Often, they spread to other areas of your body.

-Researchers believe these tumors start forming when something changes in your blood vessel and/or lymph vessels’ genetic code.
-They’ve also identified several risk factors that may increase the chance you’ll develop angiosarcoma.
-Those risk factors are:
+Researchers have identified several risk factors that may increase the chance you’ll develop angiosarcoma.
+These risk factors are:

-• Having chronic lymphedema.
-Approximately 5% of all angiosarcomas are linked to a form of chronic lymphedema called Stewart-Treves syndrome.
+• Chronic lymphedema: Approximately 5% of all angiosarcomas are linked to a form of chronic (long-term) lymphedema called Stewart-Treves syndrome.
+It most often affects people who had a mastectomy and lymph node removal during breast cancer treatment.

-• Familial syndromes.
-About 3% of all angiosarcomas affect people who have conditions caused by genetic disorders.
+• Genetic disorders: About 3% of all angiosarcomas affect people who have conditions caused by genetic disorders.
+Specific conditions include bilateral retinoblastoma, Maffucci syndrome, neurofibromatosis and Klippel-Trenaunay syndrome.

 Advertisement